 Here are some rules on how to lock and safeguard your bicycle:

-Seven super safety rules and a suggestion
+Seven super safety rules and two alternative suggestions

 Getting a stolen bicycle back